Human shield: 20th century

-Indian revolutionary Mahatma Gandhi had created the concept of human shield as a tool of resistance.

 World War I

-Article 23 of the 1907 Hague Convention states that "A belligerent is forbidden to compel the nationals of the hostile party to take part in the operations of war directed against their own country".
+Article 23 of the 1907 Hague Convention (IV) states that "A belligerent is forbidden to compel the nationals of the hostile party to take part in the operations of war directed against their own country".
 The 1915 report says "If it be not permissible to compel a man to fire on his fellow citizens, neither can he be forced to protect the enemy and to serve as a living screen".

+Italian invasion of Ethiopia

+During the Second Italo-Ethiopian War, the army of Fascist Italy systematically bombed medical facilities in Ethiopia operated by various Red Cross societies.
+Italy accused Ethiopia of using hospitals to hide weapons and fighters.

-Palestine
+1936–1939 Arab revolt in Palestine

-In the British mandate of Palestine, Arab civilians and insurgents who were captured by the British as prisoners of war during the Great Palestinian Revolt were frequently taken and placed on "pony trucks", "on which hostages could be made to sit"; these were placed at the front of trains to deter other insurgents from detonating explosives on the railways.
+In the British mandate of Palestine, Arab civilians and rebels who were captured by the British during the Great Arab Revolt were frequently taken and placed on "pony trucks", "on which hostages could be made to sit"; these were placed at the front of trains to deter other rebels from detonating explosives on the railways.
 A soldier with the Manchester Regiment described the technique:

-They would "go down to Acre jail and borrow say five rebels, three rebels, and you'd sit them on the bonnet, so the guy up in the hill could see an Arab on the truck so he wouldn't blow it… If [the rebel] was unlucky the truck coming up behind would hit him.
+They would "go down to Acre jail and borrow say five rebels, three rebels, and you'd sit them on the bonnet, so the guy up in the hill could see an Arab on the truck so he wouldn't blow it...
+If [the rebel] was unlucky the truck coming up behind would hit him.
 But nobody bothered to pick the bits up.
 They were left."

 The practice began on 24 September 1936 when Brigadier J. F. Evetts reacted to Palestinian rebel attacks against British positions in Nablus by forcing the city mayor, Suleiman Abdul Razzaq Tuqan, to sit exposed on the roof of a garrison building under fire, as a 'high-value human shield'.
 Tuqan returned his Order of the British Empire commendation in protest.